Some Success Stories

 Songsuk Kim (Class of 2009) is a native of South Korea where she earned a BS in landscape architecture from Sunchon National University.
 Upon graduation from the School, she accepted a position as gardener here at the Garden's Enid A. Haupt Conservatory.

-Ann Marie Zawistowski (Class of 2008) is currently the Horticulture Manager for Citi Field, home of The New York Mets in Flushing, New York.
+Ann Marie Breyer (Class of 2008) is currently the Horticulture Manager for Citi Field, home of The New York Mets in Flushing, New York.

 Alex Feleppa (Class of 2007) is currently the Landscape Foreman with Summerhill Landscapes, a company based in the Hamptons.
-Upon graduation, he created the Director of Horticulture position for the Hort Society of New York and then went on to work at Central Park Conservancy before relocating back to the eastern end of Long Island.
+After graduation, he created the Director of Horticulture position for the Hort Society of New York and then worked at Central Park Conservancy.

 Erika Hanson (Class of 2007) started her own consulting, design, and maintenance firm, Living Colors Landscape and Garden, in Hudson Valley, NY.

-Fintan O’Sullivan (Class of 2007), a native of Australia, was hired by The New York Botanical Garden after graduation as a gardener in the Nolen Greenhouse.
+Fintan O'Sullivan (Class of 2007), a native of Australia, was hired by The New York Botanical Garden after graduation as a gardener in the Nolen Greenhouses.

-Naima Green (Class of 2006) is owner of Blue in Green Garden Design, a landscape design company based in Brooklyn that designs, installs, and maintains all types of garden spaces, and specializes in terraces, townhouse back yards, and rooftops.
+Naima Green (Class of 2006) is an owner/partner of Blue in Green Gardens, LLC, a landscape company based in lower Manhattan that designs, installs, and maintains all types of garden spaces, and specializes in terraces, townhouse back yards, and rooftops.

 James Neville Richardson (Class of 2006), a native of Bermuda, became the head curator at the Bermuda Botanical Gardens after graduation.

 EunYoung Sebazco (Class of 2006) earned BS in Landscape Architecture from Tokyo University of Agriculture.
-She is the Horticulture Manager at Randall's Island Park (randallsisland.org) in NYC and is owner of Silverflower Design (silverflowerdesign.com).
+She is the Horticulture Manager at Randall's Island Park in NYC and is owner of Silverflower Design.

 Cathy Beauregard (Class of 2004) owns and operates Beauregard Horticultural Services, a design, build and maintenance firm in Bethel, CT.
 She is a member of the Northeast Organic Farmers Association - CT, and the Federated Garden Clubs of America where she lectures regularly on a wide variety of topics to garden clubs in New England.